Chris56974/Pethreon/README.md

 If you want YOUR smart contract to send ether to someone else, then you need to use the send(), transfer() or call() functions.
 These days however, only [call()](https://ethereum.stackexchange.com/questions/78124/) is recommended.
 The address that you're sending money to must also be marked payable in the smart contract code i.e. payable(address).
 Every contract starts off at 0 balance, and your contract can see its own balance via address(this).balance.
 Sites like [Remix](https://remix.ethereum.org/) will also show you I think.

 A provider is a connection to the Ethereum blockchain.

+### Measuring time in smart contracts (the period stuff in Pethreon.sol)

+You can measure time with an oracle, but for simplicity I think Sergei uses blocktime instead.
+There are roughly [~6,400 blocks mined per day](https://ycharts.com/indicators/ethereum_blocks_per_day), or 192,000 blocks per month.
+The cool part about Sergei's contract is you get to choose which increments you would like to pay people in (hourly, daily, monthly, yearly).
+I'm going to make it daily for now.

+### How does Solidity's multiple return values transfer over to JS?

+JS functions can't return multiple values, but solidity functions can.
+In JS, these multiple return values come back as an array which makes sense.
+But logging that array during my tests reveals twice as many items in the array.
+I think the other half is meant to describe the first half of the array which is cool.
+I can only destructure the first half of the array, how did they do that? >.<

 ## Attribution